JetBrains/kotlin/HACKING.md

 ## Composite build and testing

-If you have a fix spanning both Kotlin and Kotlin/native workspaces you need to be able to test Native composite build.
+If you have a fix spanning both Kotlin and Kotlin/native workspaces you need to be able to test Kotlin/Native composite build.
 Here's how to do it manually:

 ### Have a composite build with the proper Kotlin tag.